-- At least three hepatitis B vaccinations, with different dates of service. - One of the three vaccinations can be a newborn hepatitis B vaccination during the 8-day period that begins on the date of birth and ends 7 days after the date of birth.
-For example, if the member's date of birth is December 1, the newborn hepatitis B vaccination must be on or between December 1 and December 8.

-- History of hepatitis B illness. - Anaphylaxis due to the hepatitis B vaccine.
+- At least three hepatitis B vaccinations (Hepatitis B Immunization Value Set; Hepatitis B Vaccine Procedure Value Set), with different dates of service. - One of the three vaccinations can be a newborn hepatitis B vaccination (ICD-10-PCS code 3E0234Z) during the 8-day period that begins on the date of birth and ends 7 days after the date of birth.
+For example, if the member's date of birth is December 1, the newborn hepatitis B vaccination must be on or between December 1 and December 8. - History of hepatitis B illness (Hepatitis B Value Set).
+Do not include laboratory claims (claims with POS 81). - Anaphylaxis due to the hepatitis B vaccine (SNOMED CT code 428321000124101).